Skip to Main Content

 • A credit score of at least 680

 Cutting your mortgage term in half could save you $639,439.60 in interest.
-However, sticking with a 30-year term gives you an extra $2,443.06 to put toward other goals and expenses each month.
+However, sticking with a 30-year term gives you an extra $2,443.06 each month to put toward other goals and expenses.

-There’s no right or wrong choice, so choose what works best for you.
+There’s no right or wrong choice when it comes to loan terms, so choose what works best for you.
 Plus, Credible can help you compare lenders, putting you on the path to pre-approval.

 See: How Much Does It Cost to Buy a Home?